Braves vs. Cubs Player Props Betting Odds

 - Hoerner has 120 hits with 21 doubles, four triples, eight home runs, 28 walks and 58 RBI.
 He's also stolen 24 bases.

-- Hoerner has recorded a base hit in four straight games.
-During his last five outings he is hitting .292 with three doubles, a home run, a walk and an RBI.
+- Hoerner hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .292 with three doubles, a home run, a walk and an RBI.

 Hoerner Recent Games